What we do

-Department heads – who boosted the impact and influence of their functions — to ride higher in the matrix and contribute more as innovation accelerators, risk mitigators, profit generators and trusted advisors
+Department heads – boost the impact and influence of their functions – mobilize the matrix – profit from diverse cross-functional perspectives – contribute more as innovation accelerators, risk mitigators, trusted advisors and profit generators

-HR thought leaders – who upgraded and enriched their High-Potential Leadership Programs, Performance Management, Transformation, Change Leadership, key talent selections and post-M&A Integrations
+HR thought leaders – upgrade and enrich their High-Potential Leadership Programs, Performance Management, Transformation, Change Leadership, key talent selections and post-M&A Integrations

-BizDev and Investor Relations leaders sharpened their pitches to woo and wow potential investors and strategic partners and to project more confidence, presence and agility
+Investor Relations, Sales and BizDev leaders – sharpen their pitches – woo and wow investors and strategic partners – project more confidence, presence and agility – shift from opportunistic order-takers to value-creating solution providers

-Innovation and product leaders – who accelerated timelines with support and co-ordination for capital-efficient wealth-creation
+Innovation and product leaders – accelerate timelines with support and co-ordination for capital-efficient wealth-creation

-Event planners and conference organizers – who spiced up their sales conferences, leadership retreats, corporate universities and global department meetings with a PowerUP simulation or pep talk and a practical call to action
+Event planners and conference organizers – spice up their sales conferences, leadership retreats, corporate universities and global department meetings with a PowerUP simulation or pep talk and a practical call to action

 Global 500 corporations and mid-sized enterprises, entrepreneurial start-ups, government agencies, healthcare and economic development institutions.
 A partial list includes: